edenspiekermann-amsterdam/es-corresponding-models/docs/setup.md

 ```

 Check the Contentful web ui to see if some data is there.
 There's a little
 note here.
 While it all may seem as if the data was loaded.
-The contentful
+The Contentful
 import tool will import the required models as well.

 So even without running the migrations the demo will work.
 Obviously importing